amitrahman1026/amitrahman1026.github.io/assets/about_me.md

 Previously, I've had stints as a/an:

 - DevOps Engineer intern at [HydraX](https://www.hydrax.io/about/), a fintech startup
-- Fullstack intern at a stealth-mode startup
+- Fullstack intern at an ed-tech startup

 I'm passionate about the inner workings of software systems and pragmatic engineering!